borderzero/border0-go/README.md

 The following example will:

-- Automatically create an HTTP socket with name `border0-go-http-listener`
+- Automatically create an HTTP socket with name `sdk-socket-http`
 - Connect to Border0 and return a Border0 `net.Listener`
 - Serve HTTP requests that are sent by Border0 right from your local machine